 From 2019-2022 she was Principal Investigator at UAL of FUEL4Design – Future Education and Literacy for Designers – an Erasmus+ Strategic Partnership delivered by a consortium (University of the Arts London, Oslo School of Architecture and Design, Politecnico di Milano and ELISAVA, Barcelona).
 FUEL4Design is a curriculum innovation project developing toolkits and methods to think about and teach futures to the designers of tomorrow.
 Betti and her FUEL4Design team produced the Future Philosophical Pills, a deck of cards that interrogate, catalyze and expand design futures through a range of philosophical standpoints.
 The Future Philosophical Pills were showcased at the Design Transforms ’23 exhibition, Central Saint Martins, in the Autumn 2023.

-Betti’s previous work focused on the practices and politics of body modification – specifically tattooing – analyzed through Deleuze, Guattari and Spinoza’s thought.
+Betti’s earlier work (1990s-early 2000s) focused on the practices and politics of body modification – specifically tattooing – analysed through Deleuze, Guattari and Spinoza’s thought.
+In the late 1990s she published two seminal books on this subject: Ibridazioni.
+Corpi in Transito e Alchimie della Nuova Carne (Castelvecchi 1997) and Segni Indelebili.
+Materia e Desiderio del Corpo Tatuato (Feltrinelli 2002).
+Both are works of ‘practical philosophy’ based on Betti’s own extensive experience of, experimentation with, and reflection on permanent body marking.
 You can read here the abstract of her PhD thesis Body marking/body mapping.
-Technologies of shifting subjectivity through skin shedding machines.
-In the late 1990s she wrote two seminal Italian books on this subject: Ibridazioni.
-Corpi in Transito e Alchimie della Nuova Carne.
-Roma, Castelvecchi.
-1997, and Segni Indelebili.
-Materia e Desiderio del Corpo Tatuato.
-Milano, Feltrinelli.
-2002.
-Both are works of ‘practical philosophy’ based on Betti’s own extensive experience of, experimentation with, and reflection on permanent body marking.
+Technologies of shifting subjectivity through skin shedding machines (2004).